Jaguar Land Rover seals JV with China's Chery

 But the deal is just one step in a complex process.

-JLR, owned by India's Tata Motors (TAMO.NS), and Chery are seeking regulatory approval for the 17.5 billion yuan ($2.78 billion) venture in eastern China, two people with direct knowledge of the deal told Reuters this month.
+JLR, owned by India's Tata Motors (TAMO.NS), and Chery are seeking regulatory approval for the 17.5 billion yuan (1.75 billion pounds) venture in eastern China, two people with direct knowledge of the deal told Reuters this month.

 The joint venture will manufacture JLR- and JV-branded vehicles and engines, set up a research and development facility, and sell vehicles produced by the JV, the car makers said in a joint statement.